Ezelia/EPSy/README.md

 EPSy (Ezelia Particles Syetem) is a particle system mainly designed for [Phaser.io](https://github.com/photonstorm/phaser) and [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/), but can also be used standalone with an integrated Canvas renderer.

+Use the [online editor](http://labs.ezelia.com/epsy/) to generate awesome particles then export and use the data with EPSY !

 EPSy is inspired from [Matt Greer](http://www.mattgreer.org/) excellent tutorial about particles systems.

 Usage